vorbster/ebpf/nfsrtstat/README.md

 # Usage

-To use this program, you need to have the BCC framework installed on your system.
+To use this program, you need to have the BCC framework installed on your system (In RHEL package python3-bcc pulls all required dependencies).
 You can then run it using the following command:

 ```
 sudo python3 nfsrtstat.py